nosas/blog/keras_tuner_tensorboard/article.md

 We can see a few trends in the table data:

 - The first dropout layer often has a low dropout rate (<0.2)
-- The Conv2D layers successively reduce the number of filters (e.g., 16 -> 12, 16 -> 8) instead of increasing
+- The Conv2D layers successively reduce the number of filters (e.g., 16 -> 12, 16 -> 8)
 - When the number of filters is reduced, the fourth MaxPooling2D (`pool_4_size`) layer is often discarded (set to 1x1 pool size)

 > **NOTE: Download table data into CSV/JSON/LaTeX format**